Schvenn/AllKQLtoHTML/README.md

 To acquire your **Resource Group** and **Workspace** names, navigate in Sentinel to the Overview page.

+Once you have these values you can add them to the PSD1 file for future reference.

 ## Using the -merge switch:
 If you provide the -merge switch, you should also provide a second JSON file.
 Without the -merge switch, the second JSON file is ignored.